ClointFusion/ClointFusion/README.md

 ### Usage of BOL

-Open your favourite terminal and type `bol` or `sudo bol` for ubuntu users.
+Open your favorite terminal and type `bol` or `sudo bol` for ubuntu users.
 Within a moment, a personalized Virtual Assistant will be at your service.

 <img src="https://github.com/ClointFusion/Image_ICONS_GIFs/blob/main/VERSION%201.1.0/CLI_BOL_GIF.gif?raw=true" height="400">